 Licensed Clinical Social Worker

-I am a Licensed Clinical Social Worker since 1996 and have worked 20+ years in Illinois Child Welfare.
-I am compassionate to all walks of life and have worked with clients from many different cultural and ethnic backgrounds.
-As a Social worker, I believe in the philosophy of empowering the client to develop their own goals in therapy and assist the client in developing strategies to improve their lives and become more self-sufficient and fulfilled in their personal life.
+Jim has been a Licensed Clinical Social Worker since 1996 and has worked 20+ years in Illinois Child Welfare.
+He is compassionate to all walks of life and has worked with clients from many different cultural and ethnic backgrounds.
+As a Social Worker, he believes in the philosophy of empowering the client to develop their own goals in therapy and assisting the client in developing strategies to improve their lives and become more self-sufficient and fulfilled in their personal life.

-Licensed Professional Counselor, Associate Marriage and Family Therapist, Master of Psychology
+Licensed Professional Counselor, Associate Marriage and Family Therapist

 Master of Arts, Human Services & Counseling